reruo321/Java_Practice/Appendix/README.md

 The JVM would had have this argument.
 Therefore, configuring it to "-Dfile.encoding=MS949" makes the encoding of the JVM to MS949, instead of UTF-8.

+b) Change the encoding setting of IDE.
+For Intellij IDEA, Go File > Settings > File Encodings.

+My IDE was using UTF-8 as Global Encoding, but x-windows-949 (MS949) as Project Encoding.
+Between these, my System Default one is x-windows-949, so adjusting global encoding to it worked.
+However, I prefer the first solution to this, since the file encoding would make existing project files very annoying to see...

-MS949 is the Microsoft Windows code page for the Korean language, and it extends EUC-KR.
+※ MS949 is the Microsoft Windows code page for the Korean language, and it extends EUC-KR.
+It is often used as default in Korean Windows.

 2. Change the font of AWT.
 You can use canDisplayUpTo(String str) from java.awt.Font to verify the acceptance of it.
 If it returns -1, all characters in the string are printable with the font.